Ravencentric/juicenet-cli/README.md

 # juicenet

-Crude script for conveniently uploading files to usenet.
+Crude CLI tool to upload files to Usenet using Nyuu and ParPar.

 ## Features

-- Looks into subdirectories for specific files as defined in `juicenet.yaml`
+- Looks into subdirectories for specific extensions as defined in `juicenet.yaml`
+- Alternatively, look for glob pattern instead of extensions
+- Rudimentary BDMV support
 - Generates `par2` files
 - Passes the file along with it's corresponding `.par2` files directly to Nyuu
 - Can move the files into their own folders if you wish to manually upload
 - Checks for raw articles every run and tries to repost if found
 - Can't continue from where it stopped if it gets interrupted for any reason
 - Probably has alot of cases where it breaks.
 Worked on my machine in my limited testing
-- Someone please make a better script I can't code

 ## Prerequisites